ilya40umov/linux-mint-via-terminal/README.md

 - `jobs` - list processes started by the current shell (e.g. with `&` or by pressing *Ctrl+Z*)
 - `fg` - run a previously suspended (or started in backgroud) process (spawed by the current shell) in the foreground
 - `bg` - run a previously suspended process in the background
-- `nohup sleep 30 &` - allow the process to outline the shell that it was started from (by ignoring HUP signal)
+- `nohup sleep 30 &` - allow the process to outlive the shell that it was started from (by ignoring HUP signal)
 - `time sleep 1` - measure time the command takes to execute
 - `watch` - run a command repeatedly, monitoring the output
 - `cat my.txt | head -n 10` - limit output to first n lines